29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 \
 \
 = Drivetrain CAD Drawings
-Before Starting to construct our drivetrain we have created a set of engineering drawings which show the measurements of the drivetrain in inches which is helpful for design of parts that do not come directly from vex, such as polycarbonate pieces which we will use throughout the build process for custom parts serving purposes that VEX may not solve directly or inefficiently:
+Before starting construction on our drivetrain, we have created a set of engineering drawings which show the measurements of the drivetrain in inches which is helpful for design of parts that do not come directly from VEX, such as polycarbonate pieces which we will use throughout the build process for custom parts serving purposes that VEX may not solve directly or inefficiently:

 #image("./imgs/DrivetrainDrawings2.PNG", height: 200pt)
 Here we see the top down view of the drivetrain (without bracing) showing the measurements (in inches)

 #image("./imgs/DrivetrainDrawings1.PNG")
-Here is the side on view showing the height of our drivetrain, which is fairly low to the ground due which will aid us in our quest to achieve low centre of mass
+Here is the side on view showing the height of our drivetrain, which is fairly low to the ground due, which will aid us in our quest to achieve a low centre of mass.
 \
 \
 \